 an experiment in navigating the knowledge frontier beyond search

 Lately, I've been experimenting with interfaces for large language models (LLMs) in my free time.
-The fruit of this labor is something I'm calling "curie," an exploratory and sense-making tool designed to delve into complex topics.
+The fruit of this labor is something I'm calling "curie," an exploratory and sense-making tool designed to navigate complex topics.

 the limitations of traditional search interfaces